almahoozi/fork/README.md

 ```

 - Only variables prefixed with `FORK_` are loaded
-- Lines starting with `#` are treated as comments
-- Variables are exported to the environment when `fork` runs
 - When using shell integration (`fork sh`), these variables are automatically embedded in the generated function so they're passed to every `fork` invocation

 ### Environment Variables